3 Alleged Members Of Hate Group 'The Base' Arrested In Georgia

 "Any engagement in anti-fascist activity will carry the death penalty," the TB member is quoted as saying.

-The Georgia arrests were announced on the heels of those of three other alleged members of The Base in Maryland, who had built an assault rifle and accumulated ammunition – and who also allegedly discussed attending a pro-gun rally in Richmond, Va., slated for Monday.
+The Georgia arrests were announced on the heels of those of three other alleged members of The Base in Maryland who had built an assault rifle and accumulated ammunition and who also allegedly discussed attending a pro-gun rally in Richmond, Va., slated for Monday.
 The Maryland trio includes Canadian national Patrik Jordan Mathews, who entered the U.S. illegally last year.

 Lane allegedly told the undercover agent on Dec.
 6 that he was crafting a plan to kill two local Antifa members.
 During a planning meeting on Dec.
-13, Lane also said he wanted to kill the person identified as TB Member and another member based in Maryland because of concerns that they would connect Lane to the planned murders, if they were carried out.
+13, Lane also said he wanted to kill the person identified as TB Member and another member based in Maryland because of concerns that they would connect Lane to the planned killings, if they were carried out.

 Lane, Kaderli and the undercover agent drove on Dec.
 14 to the intended victims' property in Bartow Country, Ga., in order to plan for the killings.
 Lane later laid out an elaborate plan to gain entry into the home and kill the couple.
-Helterbrand was brought up to speed at a later meeting, and said "this is what I've been fantasizing about for about two years now," the document states.
+Helterbrand was brought up to speed at a later meeting and said, "This is what I've been fantasizing about for about two years now," the document states.

 The group's plans were slowed because Helterbrand said he needed six weeks to recover from back surgery.
 They agreed to carry out their plan in late February.
 The affidavit ends with a description of another reconnaissance mission to the intended victims' house on Jan.
 12.